Key establishment \`a la Merkle in a quantum world: Improved Quantum Key Establishment Scheme

-Consider any eavesdropping strategy~$\adv$ that listens to the communication between Alice and Bob and tries to determine the key \mbox{$(x,x')$} by querying black-box functions $f$ and~$g$.
+\begin{proof}[Proof of Theorem~\ref{ThmLowerBoundQ}] Consider any eavesdropping strategy~$\adv$ that listens to the communication between Alice and Bob and tries to determine the key by querying black-box functions $f$ and~$t$.
 In~fact, there are no Alice and Bob at all!
-Instead, there is a function \mbox{$h' : [N^3] \rightarrow [N]' \times [N]'$} as described above, for which we want to solve the search problem by using unsuspecting $\adv$ as a resource.
+Instead, there is a function \mbox{$h' : [N^3] \rightarrow [N]' \times [M]'$} as described above, for which we want to solve the search problem by using unsuspecting $\adv$ as a resource.

-We start by supplying $\adv$ with a completely fake ``conversation'' between ``Alice'' and ``Bob'': for sufficiently large $k$ and $k'$, we~choose randomly $N$ points $y_1$, $y_2$,\ldots, $y_N$ in $[N^k]$ and one point \mbox{$w \in [N^{k'}]$} and we pretend that Alice has sent the $y$'s to Bob and that Bob has responded with~$w$.
-We~also choose \mbox{random} functions \mbox{$\hat{f}: [N^3] \rightarrow [N^k]$} and \mbox{$\hat{g}: [N^3] \times [N^3] \rightarrow [N^{k'}]$} as well as a random Boolean $s\in\{\mbox{\sf true},\mbox{\sf false}\}$.
-Note that the selection of $\hat{f}$ and $\hat{g}$ may take a lot of \emph{time}, but this does not count towards the number of \emph{queries} that will be made of function~$h'$, and our lower bound on the search problem concerns \emph{only} this number of queries.
-We~could be tempted to choose randomly the values of $\hat{f}$ and $\hat{g}$ on the fly, whenever they are needed, but this is not an option for a quantum process because the values returned must be consistent whenever the same input is queried in different paths of the superposition.
-The Boolean $s$ indicates, when $\mbox{\sf true}$ (resp.\ $\mbox{\sf false}$), that the fake \mbox{``execution''} is such that ``Bob'' has first picked $x$ and then $x'$ such that $x<x'$ (resp.\ $x'>x$).
-Both cases happen with probability $\pbfrac{1}{2}$ in any real execution and for any public announcements $Y$ and $w$.
-The value $s$ will be used in the reduction to distinguish between $g(x,x')$ and $g(x',x)$ so that only $g(x,x')$ will be set to~$w$.
+We start by supplying $\adv$ with a completely fake ``conversation'' between ``Alice'' and ``Bob'': for sufficiently large $c$ and $c'$, we~choose randomly $N$ points $y_1$, $y_2$,\ldots, $y_N$ in $[N^c]$ and one point \mbox{$w \in [N^{c'}]$} and we pretend that Alice has sent the $y$'s to Bob and that Bob has responded with~$w$.
+We~also choose \mbox{random} functions \mbox{$\hat{f}: [N^3] \rightarrow [N^c]$} and \mbox{$\hat{t}: [N^3] \rightarrow [N^{c'}]$}.
+Note that the selection of $\hat{f}$ and $\hat{t}$ may take a lot of \emph{time}, but this does not count towards the number of \emph{queries} that will be made of function~$h'$, and our lower bound on the search problem concerns \emph{only} this number of queries.
+We~could be tempted to choose randomly the values of $\hat{f}$ and $\hat{t}$ on the fly, whenever they are needed, but this is not an option for a quantum process because the values returned must be consistent whenever the same input is queried in different paths of the superposition.